NuevoFoundation/workshops/content/english/sql_workshop/activity8/_index.md

 #### Using the database called 'items' with a column labeled 'date_created', find the Infinite Buffet Table!
 {{%notice tip%}}
+You can use the command in activity 1 to display the entire database.

 * Hint 1: The format for the date is Year-Month-Day.
 * Hint 2: This Totem was created a month AFTER the Confetti Cannon (1738-09-12).
 * Hint 3: What is the pattern?
 Do you need to look for the month at the beginning, end, or anywhere of the value?